 My husband and I have run a successful Army surplus business for more than 20 years.
 But apparently many people aren't aware of the bargains that can be had when Uncle Sam disposes of unwanted or "unfit for military use" items . . and as far as we're concerned, such folks don't know what they're missing!

 The truth is that countless articles manufactured to military specifications can be bought at government auctions and—sometimes with the help of a little ingenuity—adapted to civilian use.
 And these sales aren't limited to military equipment, either.
 After all, a plethora of government offices generate great piles of leftover office furniture and machines, paper, ink, and the like.
 Hospitals unload beds, sheets, stethoscopes, and bandages.
 And motor pools dispose of old, battered, overused vehicles varying in size and shape from motorcycles to halftrack tanks.
-(One local purchaser I know of had to buy a field near Fort Lewis, Washington just to store
+(One local purchaser I know of had to buy a field near Fort Lewis, Washington just to store the halftracks he bought.)

 My mate and I have purchased everything from thousands of scratch pads (at scrap paper prices) to an old army flatbed truck for $59.95 (it needed only a new battery to be serviceable).
 We've also acquired clothing of many descriptions, calculators, sleeping bags, watches, pocketknives, and numerous household furnishings.
 We've even bought scrap cotton, then cut it up and sold it—for a profit—as wiping rags.